 Generally, I think most students learn best from working through problems.
 However, every student is different.
 Some students benefit more from working through as many problems as possible so they get to evaluate their progress frequently.
 Other students don't benefit from this approach as much, but instead benefit more from considering possible problems and feeling comfortable discussing problems and concepts.
 I think what's most important for a tutor to reach success with a student is to listen carefully to the student and adapt the sessions for that individual student.
 I am a very popular tutor because I help you discover your true potential.
 I listen very carefully to what you know and I bring you to the next level.

 I have taught math at the high school and college level, ranging from algebra through statistics.
 I have also worked as an MCAT instructor and an academic support specialist for various mathematics topics in addition to chemistry, physics, and organic chemistry.

-University of Rochester - BA, Mathematics & English
+Undergraduate Degree: University of Rochester - Bachelor in Arts, Mathematics & English

 MCAT Critical Analysis and Reasoning Skills

 High School Chemistry

 MCAT Psychological, Social, and Biological Foundations of Behavior

 What might you do in a typical first session with a student?

 It depends on the student.
 With some students, I'll jump right into questions.
 With other students, we'll jump right into concepts.
 I think what is most important is to listen to the student to determine what to do first.